LindaNSIP/usecases/docs/common/qbe_or_service_paths.md

 default in SIF servers: a QBE mapping needs to be realised for each object.

-**3.**
+**Service paths best as a join query**

-3. The semantics of Service Paths is potentially opaque, and needs to be defined in the SIF binding.
+The semantics of Service Paths is potentially opaque, and needs to be defined in the SIF binding.

 Best practice is to treat the Service Path X/{ID}/Y as a join query